ucsb-ds-capstone-2022/ucsb-ds-capstone-2022.github.io/_sources/projects/allthenticate/update2.md

 ### **Additional background**

 As you may remember, Allthenticate is an app-based authenticator solution that allows users to use their phones as a central “password” for a number of different things they may need to authenticate (doors, computer, websites, etc).
-As a reminder, our goal in this capstone project is to 1) improve the user’s experience by determining when the app may not be functioning as intended and 2) to be able to quantify the ease of use, time saved, and security benefits compared to the traditional status quo.
+Our goals in this capstone project are to 1) improve the user’s experience by determining when the app may not be functioning as intended and 2) to be able to quantify the ease of use, time saved, and security benefits compared to the traditional status quo.

 Since the first update we’ve made a lot of tangible progress, and are determined to make up any lost time that we might have experienced when getting our project up and running.
 We’ve finally gained access to data, which has been evolving daily.
 Initially, we were getting data from 3 test phones being used at Allthenticate’s offices to set up the logging infrastructure and iron out any issues in formatting of our data.
-However, as of late February/early March, the logging system has been pushed out to all of Allthenticate’s customers, meaning that we are now getting constantly updating data every minute of every day, from real users using the Allthenticate app.
-Additionally, we’ve gotten a shared repository setup on GitLab, which has allowed us to speed up the collaboration process and streamline our development process now that we reliably have access to data.
+We are still working on deploying the logging infrastructure to all users, but in the meantime we have an increased number of test phones using the Allthenticate app.
+Additionally, we’ve set up a shared repository on GitLab, which has allowed us to speed up the collaboration process and streamline our development process now that we reliably have access to data.

 In the previous update, we got some feedback advising us to explain the definitions of certain variables more clearly, something that we agreed would be helpful for not just others but ourselves as well.
+However, much of our logging infrastructure was still in development, so we spent a significant amount of time finalizing log format and structure into something standard.
+This can be seen and explained by Table 1 and 2.
+These logs capture information about user actions in the phone app, communication between phones and devices over bluetooth, and communication between phones and computers over FCM.

   **Table 1: Log Features**